mattvenn/pi_pico_pio_pwm_frequency_measurement/README.md

 2. **Monitor Output**:

    - The program will output the measured frequency of the PWM signal in Hz, kHz, or MHz depending on the signal's frequency.
 Because the timing is hardware-linked and independent of the CPU, the measurements are highly accurate.

 3. **Adjusting Parameters**:
    - You can adjust the timing pulse frequency, the CPU frequency, and other parameters directly in the `main()` function or within the `timing_pulse_generator()` function.

+Note that if no input is detected, the program won't print anything.

 ## Project Structure